marianophielipp/Collab_PyTorch_DRL/README.md

+# Tutorial PyTorch and DRL
-# Tutorial using Collab notebooks with PyTorch and Practical DRL
+## Using Collab notebooks with PyTorch and Practical DRL